 “This has been my dream for decades,” NJWeedman said.
 “My kids did without while I languished on the front lines fighting for legalization for decades.
 Finally, the world is waking up to what we have known for years.”

 “What was sacrificed during our youth, he is making up for now,” King said.
 “Legalization and inclusion are still an ongoing battle, yes, but The Joint of Miami is setting a new precedent in entertainment.
 Because of his work and pioneers like him, cannabis is a more accepted part of the culture.”

-“With cannabis now being commercialized, however, it’s important that legacy participants like myself continue to stand our ground and secure our piece of this multi-billion-dollar industry.
-I’m extremely happy and proud to witness my son stand in my shoes, not as a worn-down activist but as a young businessman.
-Even more than legalization, to be able to see my children follow in my footsteps, what more can a weed dad ask for!” he NJWeedman said.
+“With cannabis now being commercialized.
+It’s important that legacy participants like myself continue to stand our ground and secure our piece of this multi-billion-dollar industry.
+I’m extremely happy and proud to witness my son stand in my shoes.
+Not as a worn-down activist but as a young businessman.
+To be able to see my children follow in my footsteps, what more can a weed dad ask for!” he NJWeedman said.

-NJWeedman’s daughters were planning to open a hookah lounge near the Joint in Trenton, but they could not secure the location in time since Al Elk of the Bud Bandit set up shop first there.
+NJWeedman’s daughters were planning to open a hookah lounge near the Joint in Trenton.
+But they could not secure the location in time.
+Al Elk of the Bud Bandit set up shop first there.